citusdata/citus_docs/use_case_guide/real_time_dashboards.rst

 In production you could wrap these queries in a function and call it every minute in a cron job.

+Data expiration can go even faster by using table range partitioning on top of Citus hash distribution.
+See the :ref:`timeseries` section for a detailed example.

 Those are the basics!
 We provided an architecture that ingests HTTP events and then rolls up these events into their pre-aggregated form.
 This way, you can both store raw events and also power your analytical dashboards with subsecond queries.

 The next sections extend upon the basic architecture and show you how to resolve questions which often appear.

 Approximate Distinct Counts
 ---------------------------